Clinical Immersion 2

 Module aims - intentions of the module

-You will integrate and synthesise Exeter’s six pillars of nursing into your daily practice.
+You will integrate and synthesise Exeter’s seven pillars of nursing into your daily practice.

 Fundamental essentials of nursing care: as an Exeter nurse you will understand co-morbidities and the demands of meeting people’s holistic needs when planning and prioritising care.
 This will include co-ordination of processes involved in the planning and management of safe discharge or transfer of patients between health and social care settings.
 You will build on your year one knowledge of risk management, health promotion and health improvement.
 Excellence in the fundamentals of care remains central to your practice as you develop skills in care planning and evaluation of interventions.
 F